Note: archiving of WordPress activity log events is available in the premium edition of the WP Security Audit Log plugin.

-You can archive some of the alerts from the main WordPress security audit trail database to a secondary one to keep the main audit trail database small, manageable and fast.
-Once the alerts are archived in the archiving database they can still be viewed, searched through and be included in the reports as explained in this post.
+By archiving events the main audit trail database remains small, manageable and fast.
+Once the events are archived in the archiving database they can still be viewed, searched through and be included in the reports.
+This article explains how to configure the archiving of WordPress activity log events.

-How to Archive Alerts from the WordPress Audit Log
+How to Archive Events from the WordPress Audit Log

 - Navigate to the DB & Integrations node in the plugin menu.